Avira Antivirus review

 It can come in handy if you like shopping online, as it will help you avoid scam sites and trackers.
 Safety aside, Safe Shopping is a great tool for price comparison, as it will display the best current deals for the product you want to buy.

-Unfortunately, this extension is only compatible with Google Chrome at the moment.
+Unfortunately, this extension is only compatible with Google Chrome, Edge and Opera at the moment.
 Let’s hope Avira releases Safe Shopping for all the other browsers.
-If it happens, I will notify you in this Avira Antivirus review.

 Did you know that when you delete a sensitive file from your PC, hackers can still recover it?

 To prevent this from happening, you can use the file shredder of Avira Antivirus.
 It is a feature integrated into all Avira’s versions, including the free one.

 Simply drag and drop the file you want to erase forever, and the shredder will take care of the rest.
 Just don’t forget that this action is permanent - you will never be able to recover the deleted file, so choose wisely.

 Here you can apply either recommended or custom privacy settings to your device.
 In short, this will prevent Microsoft from collecting and using your personal information.